Local Materials.

 Aggregate and Sustainability

 Ontario’s aggregate industry is among the cleanest and most highly regulated in the province, governed by 25 laws that protect people, the environment and future resources.
 These include the Aggregate Resources Act and key provincial plans.
-Producers often go above and beyond regulatory requirements, supporting conservation initiatives.
-No chemicals are used, and stripped topsoil is stored onsite and reused to rehabilitate pits and quarries back to productive use.
+Producers often exceed regulatory requirements, supporting conservation initiatives, biodiversity and the local ecosystem.
+No chemicals are used in the aggregate production process and stripped topsoil is stored onsite and reused to rehabilitate pits and quarries back to uses that benefit the local community.
+Read more about the lifecycle of pits and quarries here.

 Aggregate and Rehabilitation

-Quarries and pits are a temporary land use.
-As extraction is completed, sites are progressively rehabilitated for uses such as wetlands, wildlife habitat, parks, forestry or agriculture.
+Pits and quarries are a temporary land use.
+As aggregate production is ongoing, sites are progressively rehabilitated into wetlands, wildlife habitat, parks, forestry, agriculture or other uses.
 Rehabilitation is carefully planned, with land reshaped, topsoil replaced and erosion controlled.
 Producers are legally required to complete both progressive and final rehabilitation in accordance with approved site plans.
-Many former sites, including more than 70 in Toronto, have become valued community and natural assets.
-Learn more about award-winning rehabilitation projects in Ontario here.
+Many former sites have become valued community assets like Christie Pits and the Evergreen Brick Works in Toronto.
+Rehabilitated aggregate sites that have truly made a significant contribution to their local community may be eligible for OSSGA’s Bronze Plaque Award.
+Read more progressive rehabilitation here.

 Close-to-Market Stone, Sand and Gravel

-Aggregate is located near where it’s used to reduce economic, environmental and social impacts.
-Transportation accounts for about 60 per cent of costs, and longer distances significantly increase fuel use and emissions.
-If every load in Ontario travelled just one additional kilometre, fuel use would rise by 2.5 million litres annually and emissions by 6,907 tonnes.
+Aggregate sites should be located near where the materials are needed to reduce economic, environmental and social impacts.
+Transportation accounts for about 60 per cent of costs and longer distances significantly increase fuel use and emissions.
+If each truckload in Ontario travelled just one additional kilometre, fuel use would rise by 2.5 million litres annually translating to almost 7,000 tonnes of extra greenhouse gas emissions.
 Locating pits and quarries close to demand supports efficiency and sustainability.

 Aggregate Production and Water Use

-Aggregate operators primarily manage water, not consume it, 92 per cent of water used on aggregate sites in Ontario is recycled.
+Aggregate operators primarily manage water, not consume it, 92 per cent of water used on aggregate sites in Ontario is recycled and the sector accounts for less than 2 per cent of the water used in Ontario annually.
 Most sites operate above the water table, using recycled water in closed-loop systems with minimal loss.
 If operating below the water table, materials are removed without affecting water levels, or water is safely discharged and returned to the environment.
 Operations are strictly regulated, require mitigation measures and use no chemicals.
 In some cases, sites can even enhance groundwater recharge and support aquatic habitats.